Common Wealth Seed Growers

 About the Farm

-Common Wealth Seed Growers is a new project of six Virginia seed growers.
-We offer regionally-adapted, open-pollinated seeds for a limited number of outstanding varieties.
+Common Wealth Seed Growers is a cooperative project to produce and offer regionally-adapted, open-pollinated seeds for a limited number of outstanding varieties.
 We grow all the seeds we sell, and we only sell what grows well here!
 We don't sell any outsourced or commodity seeds.
 Most of our varieties are certified organic, and all are grown using organic or biological farming practices.
 Read about the growers here: Commonwealthseeds.com/about-us/growers/